Kani-Maki-Gang/bld-book/src/configuration/server/running_a_server.md

 $ bld run -s example_server -p sample.yaml
 ```

 This will start the execution on the server side and keep a web socket connection in order to see in real time the output of the pipeline.
-Use the `-d` flag to detach from the run.
+Use the `--detach` flag to detach from the run.
 This will send a request to start the run and return immediately.